 For blocks of texts use serif fonts like Times New Roman, Palatino or Garamond of at least 24 point, since they are easier to read.

 Use light colour background and dark colour letters for contrast, as poster boards are not always in the spotlight.
-Use a theme of only 2 or 3 colours.
 The use of transparent of background pictures may go at the cost of readability of text: what you see on screen is not always what you get after printing!
 Avoid red-green combinations because of colourblind visitors in the audience.